rodmoioliveira/Gnuplotting-Stuff/dstat/README.md

   -t, --title <TITLE>
           Multiplot title [default: dstat]

+  -x, --x-range <START>:<END>
+          Select/filter the range of data to plot in the x-axis [default: '0:100']

   -v, --verbose <BOOL>
           Whether or not to be verbose [default: false] [possible values: true, false]